SureshKumar-HelloWorld/spring-boot-microservices-course/README.md

-We will build a BookStore application using Spring Boot, Spring Cloud, and Docker.
+We will build a BookStore Application using Spring Boot, Spring Cloud, and Docker.

 BookStore Microservices Architecture